 Antarctic Facilities and Operations Funding

-(Dollars in Millions)
+, - ,

 Change over

 FY 2023 FY 2024 FY 2025 FY 2023 Base Plan

 Base Plan (TBD) Request Amount Percent

-- \$224.71 - \$269.94 \$45.23 20.1%
+\$224.71 - \$269.94 \$45.23 20.1%

-The U.S. Antarctic Program (USAP) implements the longstanding Presidential Directive1 to maintain an active and influential presence in Antarctica on behalf of the Nation and supports U.S. participation in the Antarctic Treaty System.
-AFO funds the non-military2 infrastructure and logistics necessary to conduct world-class science in the Antarctic and engage in mutually beneficial international cooperation.
+The U.S. Antarctic Program (USAP) implements the longstanding Presidential Directive to maintain an active and influential presence in Antarctica on behalf of the Nation and supports U.S. participation in the Antarctic Treaty System.
+AFO funds the non-military infrastructure and logistics necessary to conduct world-class science in the Antarctic and engage in mutually beneficial international cooperation.